vivienbcr/Blockstream-api-wrapper/README.md

-# **Unofficial** Rust wrapper for Blockstream Electrs API
+# **POC** Rust wrapper for Blockstream Electrs API

 ## Description

 This library provide a simple wrapper to use Blockstream API or self hosted [Esplora - Electrs API](https://github.com/Blockstream/electrs).
-You can run self hosted version of Electrs on you own server for specific usages or/and to improve your privacy.

 ## Requirements